obonaventure/cnp3/book/network/network.rst

  - a 4 bits `version` that indicates the version of IP used to defined the header.
 Using a version field in the header allows the protocol to evolve as we'll see with IPv5
  -  a 4 bits `IP Header Length (IHL)` that indicates the length of the IP header in 32 bits words.
 This field allows IPv4 to use options if required, but as it is encoded as a 4 bits field, the IPv4 header cannot occupy more than 64 bytes.
  - an 8 bits `DS` field that is used for Quality of Service and whose usage will be described later.
+ - an 8 bits `Protocol` field that indicates the transport layer protocol that must process the packet contents at the destination.
+Common values for this field are `6` for TCP and `17` for UDP
  - a 16 bits `length` that indicates the total length of the entire IPv4 packet (header and payload) in bytes.
 This implies that an IPv4 packet cannot be longer than 65535 bytes.
  - a 32 bits `source address` field that contains the IPv4 address of the source host
  - a 32 bits `destination address` field that contains the IPv4 address of the destination host
  - a 16 bits `checksum` that protects only the IPv4 header against transmission errors

 The other fields of the IPv4 header are used for specific purposes.
 The first is the 8 bits `Time To Live (TTL)` field.
-This field was introduced in IPv4 to avoid the risk of having an IPv4 packet caught in an infinite loop due to a transient or permament error in routing tables.
+This field was introduced in IPv4 to avoid the risk of having an IPv4 packet caught in an infinite loop due to a transient or permanent error in routing tables.
 Consider for example the situation depicted in the figure below where destination `D` uses address `11.0.0.56`.
 If `S` sends a packet towards this destination, the packet will be forwarded to router `B` that will forward it to router `C` that will forward it back to router `A`.

 .. figure:: fig/network-fig-164-c.png
    :align: center
+   :scale: 50

    Forwarding loops in an IP network